raymundpaulfontanilla/sante-barley-landing-page/README.md

 **Design Reference**

-You can view the design prototype on Figma.
+You can view the design prototype on Figma using this link: https://www.figma.com/design/r2jkMOJq6wxcMSrhSxwLAX/Sant%C3%A9-Barley?node-id=0-1&t=AgdBVn0Y4g2ejZsC-1

-Or access it directly using this link:https://www.figma.com/design/r2jkMOJq6wxcMSrhSxwLAX/Sant%C3%A9-Barley?node-id=0-1&p=f&t=AgdBVn0Y4g2ejZsC-0

 ## Introduction
 This project is my first landing page, created to practice and strengthen my front-end web development fundamentals.
 As a PHP Backend Laravel API Developer, my main focus is improving my skills in position alignment, with the ultimate goal of becoming a full-fledged full-stack web developer.
 This project also serves as the first step in building my portfolio.